elucian/bee/syntax/structure.md

 |$platform | "Windows"     | Alternative: "Linux", "Mac" is the target platform

 **note**
-* You can overwrite compiler parameters in driver but not in _aspect_ or _module_ components;
+* You can overwrite compiler parameters in driver but not in _module_ or _module_ modules;
 * Precision is controlling display precision for real numbers, float and double numbers;

-### System Variables
+### Global Variables

-System variables are defined usually at the beginning of the component.
+Global variables are defined usually at the beginning of a module outside of any rule.

 **introspection:**